Boumlik-Brahim/Inception/README.md

 2. **`services`**:

-    In a docker-compose.yml file, the services field is used to define the services that are part of the application.
+    The services field is used to define the services that are part of the application.
 Each service is a container that runs a specific process or set of processes.
 Each service can be configured with its own options and settings.

     The general syntax for the services field in the docker-compose.yml file is:
     `services:`

             <service_name_1>: